Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 Top quark mass renormalisation schemes, defined within perturbation theory, include the pole mass scheme, the modified minimal-subtraction (\msbar) scheme, and the low-scale short-distance mass (MSR) scheme~\cite{Hoang:2017suc}.
 The \msbar and MSR schemes furthermore depend on the renormalisation scales \mumass and $R$, respectively.

 The pole mass \mtp is defined as the pole of the top quark propagator in the approximation of a free particle.
 It is used most frequently for theoretical calculations of the top quark production cross sections in fixed-order perturbation theory.
+Because its colour does not prohibit the definition of the top quark as an asymptotic state within perturbation theory, \mtp can be formally defined at any order~\cite{Tarrach:1980up,Kronfeld:1998di}.
+However, the concept of an asymptotic ``top particle'' is unphysical because it assumes that the virtual QCD self energy quantum corrections (absorbed into the mass) can be distinguished from the real radiation effects at arbitrarily small scales $\mu$, as shown in the very left part of Fig.~\ref{fig:massesschematics}.
+This unphysical aspect results in \mtp having an intrinsic renormalon ambiguity of 110--250\MeV~\cite{Beneke:2016cbu,Hoang:2017btd}.

 The \msbar scheme implies \mt as a function of the mass-renormalisation scale \mumass, \mtmum, sometimes also denoted as $\barmt(\mumass)$.
 At the scale of the mass itself, $\barmt(\barmt)$ is also referred to as \mtmt.
-The MSR scheme operates with $\mtmsr(R)$.
+The MSR scheme interpolates between the pole and the \msbar schemes, as detailed in the following, and operates with $\mtmsr(R)$.
+The \msbar and MSR masses do not have the renormalon ambiguity of \mtp.

-Because its colour does not prohibit the definition of the top quark as an asymptotic state within perturbation theory, \mtp can be formally defined at any order~\cite{Tarrach:1980up,Kronfeld:1998di}.
-However, the concept of an asymptotic ``top particle'' is unphysical because it assumes that the virtual QCD self energy quantum corrections (absorbed into the mass) can be distinguished from the real radiation effects at arbitrarily small scales $\mu$, as shown in the very left part of Fig.~\ref{fig:massesschematics}.
-This unphysical aspect entails that \mtp suffers from an intrinsic renormalon ambiguity of 110--250\MeV~\cite{Beneke:2016cbu,Hoang:2017btd}.
-The \msbar and MSR masses do not have this ambiguity.
 Their scales \mumass and $R$ represent the energy scales, above which the self-energy corrections are absorbed into the mass parameter.
 Below these scales, the real and virtual quantum corrections are treated as unresolved, as shown by the other parts of Fig.~\ref{fig:massesschematics}.
 This more physical treatment of QCD self-energy corrections avoids the renormalon ambiguity.